Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 1. Connect to the VM.

-2. Set up Azure Files Storage
+2. Set up Azure Files storage.

-3. Prepare the database.
+3. Prepare the databases.

 Connect to the VM